nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The Ui’s main role is to provide feedback whenever the user enters a command through the form of messages.
 It also handles the indexing of each element in the listing methods before printing out to the standard output for users to see.

-The image below illustrates the sequence diagram in the context of listing methods which includes listExpense, listIncome and listFind
+The sequence diagram below illustrates the sequence diagram in the context of listing methods which includes listExpense, listIncome and listFind